 3) High School Football

 Football was my favorite sport.
 One week at practice (I was a junior), I had a string of exceptional days.
 As a result, I became the starting running back.
 A dream come true.
 During the game I wasn’t so exceptional.
 After getting tackled for a loss the coach called me to the sideline, grabbed my face-mask and yelled, “You are only good for practice!”
-He then shoved me aside like we do with the garbage once we have closed the bag.
+He then shoved me aside.
 I was crushed.
 I was embarrassed.
 I was shamed.
 For the rest of the season I never entered a game again.
 I thought often about quitting, but a thought entered my head one day after a particularly difficult practice.
 Was I playing football for my coach or was I playing football to represent Christ and have a good time?
 Once I answered that question, I never thought about leaving the team again.
 So it is with adversity in life.
-Ever since then when I have encountered difficult situations that seem unfair or cruel, I ask myself, “Why am I doing this?
-Am I representing Christ or am I trying to win someone else’s approval?”
+Ever since then when I have encountered difficult situations that seem unfair or cruel, I ask myself, “Why am I doing this?”
+If I can’t bring it back to Christ.
+I stop doing it.
+If I can, I press on.
 My senior year I got to lead one of my teammates to Christ.
-If I had quit…well…there would be a different ending.
+If I had quit…well…that would not have happened.
 God used adversity to shape me.

 4) My Mentor

 When I was 17, I felt called to the ministry.
 By 19, I was the pastor of a small country church in northwest Alabama.
 Wow…a lot happened in those two years, but one of the best friendships I’ve ever had began at that time.
 His name was Bobby and he became my mentor in the ministry.
-He was in his late fifties enduring the hardship of Muscular Dystrophy and I was a sophomore in college.
-On weekend nights my college buddies were out having fun or returning from road trips.
-Me…well I was hanging out with Bobby preparing sermons, visiting people or planning a church activity.
+He was in his late fifties enduring the illness of Muscular Dystrophy.
+I was a sophomore in college.
+On weekend nights my college friends went to gatherings or on road trips.
+Me, well I was hanging out with Bobby preparing sermons, visiting people, or planning a church activity.
 It was a bittersweet time.
 Many days I would experience frustration because I felt I wasn’t having the typical college experience; and on other days, I was soaking up the wisdom of someone who was teaching me how to do what God had created me to do.
 It was during this season of my life I learned to be teachable.
 I gave Bobby permission to ask me difficult questions, to challenge me spiritually and emotionally.
 The pay off…he taught me how to be a spiritual leader and laid the foundation for many of the professional habits I still practice today.
-Bobby is with the Lord now, but ever since my time with him I have always had a man in my life who I give permission to challenge me.
-I learned with Bobby that God shapes me through that kind of friendship.
+Bobby is with the Lord now, but ever since my time with him, I have always had a Godly man in my life whom I have given permission to challenge me.
+I learned with Bobby that God shapes me through mentors.

 5) My First Real Failure

 As I stated, God has used both good and bad to shape me.
 The hope in this is that He is also using the good and bad in your life to shape you.
 The shaping never stops.
 I’m still a work in progress, but God used these events/people/experiences to make me who am I to this point in my life.
-Every good thing comes from above and sometimes we don’t realize it was a good thing until we look back.
+Every good thing comes from above.
+However, most of the time we don’t realize it was good until we look back.